DrSSengupta/Mapping_additives_in_food-products/README.md

 **File: additives_in_meat.xlsx**

-Examples of data files exported from R. The columns are named by the product types.For each product type, 1 indicates the presence of a food additive and 0 indicates absence.
+Examples of data files exported from R. The columns "E number and "Category" are defined as mentioned for the data file "meat_and_analogues.xlsx*" The other columns are named by the product types.
+For each product type, where 1 indicates the presence and 0 indicates the absence of the corresponding food additive under the column "E number".

 **File: additives_in_meatanalogs.xlsx**

-Examples of data files exported from R. The columns are named by the product types.For each product type, 1 indicates the presence of a food additive and 0 indicates absence.
+Examples of data files exported from R. The columns "E number and "Category" are defined as mentioned for the data file "meat_and_analogues.xlsx*" The other columns are named by the product types.
+For each product type, where 1 indicates the presence and 0 indicates the absence of the corresponding food additive under the column "E number".

 **File: processed_additives_in_meat.xlsx**

-This file demonstrates how the output from R ("additives_in_meat.xlsx") was handled in excel to prepare Table 3.3.3.1-2.
+This file demonstrates how the output from R ("additives_in_meat.xlsx") was handled in excel to prepare Table 3.3.3.1-3.

 - Sheet: "exported_from_R": Contains the R output.
 - Sheet 2: Pivot table function was used to calculate the number of products (of each product type) that contains a specific food additive.
 The resulting "raw" table is seen uppermost in this sheet.Further below the table was reformatted to retain the required values.
-Samples sizes for each product type were copied in from the report (Table 3.3.3.1-1).
-Thereafter, in the table marked with the text (red fonts) "Contents of Table 3.3.3.1-3 calculated below" we calculate the percantage of products (within a product type) that contains each of the food additives.
+Samples sizes for each product type were obtained  from the report (Table 3.3.3.1-1).
+Thereafter, in the table marked with the text (red fonts), "Contents of Table 3.3.3.1-3 calculated below", we calculate the percantage of products (within a product type) that contains each of the food additives.

-**File: processed_additives_in_meatanalogs.xlsx*"**
+**File: processed_additives_in_meatanalogs.xlsx**

-This file demonstrates how the outpur from R ("additives_in_meatanalogs.xlsx") was handled in excel to prepare Table 3.3.3.1-3.
+This file demonstrates how the outpur from R ("additives_in_meatanalogs.xlsx") was handled in excel to prepare Table 3.3.3.1-2.

 - Sheet: "exported_from_R": Contains the R output.
 - Sheet 2: Pivot table function was used to calculate the number of products (of each product type) that contains a specific food additive.
 The resulting "raw" table is seen uppermost in this sheet.Further below the table was reformatted to retain the required values.
-Samples sizes for each product type were copied in from the report (Table 3.3.3.1-1).
-Thereafter, in the table marked with the text (red fonts) "Contents of Table 3.3.3.1-2 calculated below" we calculate the percantage of products (within a product type) that contains each of the food additives.
+Samples sizes for each product type were obtained  from the report (Table 3.3.3.1-1).
+Thereafter, in the table marked with the text (red fonts), "Contents of Table 3.3.3.1-2 calculated below", we calculate the percantage of products (within a product type) that contains each of the food additives.

 ## Other files